Mahe94/mahe94.github.io/_pages/posts.md

 nav_order: 6
 ---

+This page collects some of my answers on Cryptography Stack Exchange and Mathematics Stack Exchange.
+I used these platforms to clarify ideas, explain definitions, work through proof techniques, and discuss questions that arise naturally in cryptography, lattices, complexity theory, and related areas.
+The answers linked here are informal, but I hope they are useful to students and researchers looking for accessible explanations of technical concepts.

 * Cryptography
     * <a href="https://crypto.stackexchange.com/a/114902/116220">How to complete security definition</a>
     * <a href="https://crypto.stackexchange.com/a/114755/116220">CPA Security: Does there exist a ciphertext shared by 2 or more plaintexts in randomized encryption</a>